gfxfundamentals/webgl-fundamentals/README.md

 #### `toc.html`

 This is the table of contents for the language.
 It is included on both the index and on each article.
-It's up to if you want to link to English articles for non-translated articles or not
+It's up to if you want to link to English articles for non-translated articles.
+The build system will create a placeholder for every English article for which there is no corresponding article in that langauge.
+It will be filled the `missing` message from above.

 #### Translation notes